nol166/JS-Closures/README.md

   let searchName = fetchData('name')
   ```

-  * Finally we invoke our `searchFood` variable allowing us to see the results on in the browser.
+  * Finally we invoke our `searchFood` variable, allowing us to see the results in the browser.

   ```js
   searchFood()